-Kinds of ICT Activities Use
+Kinds of ICT activities Use

 There are fourteen kinds of ICT activities teachers use in English language teaching.
 (Table 2).
 The most frequent activity is finding material resources related to the lessons taught.
 It is proven already that ICT gives teachers huge access to collect, download and use materials from the internet before teaching.
-Teachers can find all kinds of teaching audio, printed and visual teaching materials easily through the internet.
-Nowadays a teacher depends on some search engines that can give them answers to any problem they have related to teaching.
-60% of the respondents believe the internet can provide them many teaching materials and 53.2 % of them always do surfing activities in some search engines or worldwide websites.
-Other frequent ICT activities are emailing and preparing a presentation.
-46.8% of respondents always use ICT in preparing teaching presentation and emailing students or colleagues related to teaching matters and tasks.
+Teachers can find all kinds of teaching audio, printed and visual teaching materials easily though internet.
+Nowadays teacher depends on some search engines that can give them answers to any problem they have related to teaching, 60% of the respondents believe the internet can provide them many teaching materials and 53.2 % of them always do surfing activities in some search engines or world-wide website.
+Other frequent ICT activities are emailing and preparing a presentation, 46.8% respondents always use ICT in preparing teaching presentation and emailing students or colleagues related to teaching matters and tasks.
 In this era of eco-literacy and global warming awareness, paperless- assignments are more recommended.
-45.7 % of teachers prefer to give assignments online rather than manual or printed ones.
+45.7 % teachers prefer to give assignment online rather that manual or printed ones.
 In this rapid information era, the communication system is done more through online rather than face-to-face.
-36.8 % of teachers prefer to have online chatting communication, via texting in short message service with students and other colleagues related to subject matters.
+36.8 % teachers prefer to have online chatting communication, via texting in short message service with students and other colleagues related to subject matters.

-Other less frequent ICT activities that sometimes used by the teachers are using Learning Management System (LMS) as online classroom learning platform (26.4 %), Educational games and application (30.4%), online discussion board (26.1%), Social media such as Youtube, whats application, Line, Instagram for teaching (27.9%).
-Using social media for educational purposes is not balanced with the numbers of social media users in Indonesia that 40 % of 262 million Indonesians use them.
+Other less frequent ICT activities that sometimes used by the teachers are using Learning Management System (LMS) as online classroom learning platform (26.4%), Educational games and application (30.4%), online discussion board (26.1%), Social media such as You tube, whats application, Line, Instagram for teaching (27.9%).
+Using social media for education purpose is not balanced with the numbers of social medias users in Indonesia that 40% of 262 million Indonesians use them.
 (Direktorat Jendral Pembelajaran dan Kemahasiswaan, 2018).

-Video conferencing is one of the activities, which is mostly never use for teaching-learning activities in an English course.
+Video conferencing is one of the activities, which is mostly never use for teaching-learning activities in English course.
 (42.5%) respondents never use video conferencing with their students.
 It is probably because teachers use blended learning, so there is still face to face interaction in the classroom during the course.
 Video conferencing is more suitable to be used for distance learning, in which teachers and students are not at the same place.
-(32.1 %) Respondents never use Blogging as their teaching media, though there have been several studies about the effectiveness of Blogs as media to facilitate students learning.
+(32.1 %) respondent never use Blogging as their teaching media, though there have been several studies about the effectiveness of Blogs as media to facilitate students learning.
 Even though the statistic shows that 62 % of Indonesians like to do shopping online, but (38.6 %) teachers answer never do online shopping for the sake of teaching.

 Many studies have shown that ICT gives more advantages to education.
-Integrating ICT in English language teaching improves learning and support teaching (Tallvid, 2016; Wilkinson, 2016)several one laptop per student-initiatives (1:1.
-It is confirmed that students have to be prepared with digital literacy skills in the modern era of teaching and learning (Tri & Nguyen, 2014)limited research has been conducted to examine the use of ICT in terms of frequency of use, purposes, perceptions, and expectations among EFL students.
-Thus, the purpose of the current study was to address this research problem.
-The research used a convenience sample of 149 English major students who were invited to respond to the questionnaire survey.
-The findings indicated that the participants spent more time using ICT for private purposes than for English learning purposes.
-Most of them showed their positive attitudes towards ICT use to study English and expected that ICT should be used more frequently in the classroom in order to maximize language learning and teaching.
-Gaining an understanding of the way the learners employ ICT for their non-educational purposes may help "shed light on how best to determine their educational uses" (Fujimoto, 2012, p.165.
+Integrating ICT in English language teaching improves learning and support teaching (Tallvid, 2016; Wilkinson, 2016).
+It is confirmed that students have to be prepared with digital literacy skills in the modern era of teaching and learning (Tri & Nguyen, 2014).
 ICT improves students' thinking and practical skills of English and helps the teacher to teach effectively (Matukhin & Zhitkova, 2015; Pun, 2013; Shyamlee & Phil, 2012).
 Providing students with digital or online learning materials increase students' motivation in learning (Floris, 2014; Shishkovskaya, Sokolova, & Chernaya, 2015; Zarzycka-Piskorz, 2016).
-Using social media and technology improves students' English communication (Boonyopakorn, 2016; Buran & Evseeva, 2015).
+Using social media and technology improve students' English communication (Boonyopakorn, 2016; Buran & Evseeva, 2015).
 The ICTs activities provide flexibility and accommodate students' different learning styles (Kranthi, 2017) and increase students' English proficiency (Bilgin, 2013; Shishkovskaya, Bakalo, & Grigoryev, 2015).
-The implementation of LMS has replaced the traditional classroom learning activities and promoted students' autonomous learning (Averkieva, Chayka, & Glushkov, 2015; Bilgin, 2013; Fix, Kolesnikov, & Petrova, 2015; Sokolova, Rostovtseva, & Wasilewski, 2015).
+The implementation of LMS has replaced the traditional classroom learning activities and promoted students autonomous learning (Averkieva, Chayka, & Glushkov, 2015; Bilgin, 2013; Fix, Kolesnikov, & Petrova, 2015; Sokolova, Rostovtseva, & Wasilewski, 2015).